Aksheet10/Super-Spam-Walkthrough/README.md

 	---

-	#### Note : Make sure you have VNCviewer installed, if not please install it using this [link](https://www.realvnc.com/en/connect/download/viewer/linux/)
+	#### Note : Make sure you have VNCviewer installed, if not please install it using this [link](https://www.realvnc.com/en/connect/download/viewer/linux/).
-	or `sudo apt install tigervnc-viewer`
+	Or install it using: `sudo apt install tigervnc-viewer`

 	Run - `vncviewer -passwd passwd_file ip::5901`  on your machine.